-- 20 The deliberate increase of ocean alkalinity (referred to as Ocean Alkalinity Enhancement or - OAE) has been proposed as a method for removing CO2 from the atmosphere.
-Before OAE can - be implemented safely, efficiently, and at scale several research questions have to be addressed - 23 including: 1) which alkaline feedstocks are best suited and in what doses can they be added - safely, 2) how can net carbon uptake be measured and verified, and 3) what are the potential - 25 ecosystem impacts.
-These research questions cannot be addressed by direct observation alone - but will require skillful and fit-for-purpose models.
-This article provides an overview of the - 27 most relevant modeling tools, including turbulence-, regional- and global-scale biogeochemical - 28 models, and techniques including approaches for model validation, data assimilation, and - 29 uncertainty estimation.
-Typical biogeochemical model assumptions and their limitations are - 30 discussed in the context of OAE research, which leads to an identification of further - 31 development needs to make models more applicable to OAE research questions.
-A description - of typical steps in model validation is followed by proposed minimum criteria for what - constitutes a model that is fit for its intended purpose.
-After providing an overview of - 34 approaches for sound integration of models and observations via data assimilation, the - 35 application of Observing System Simulation Experiments (OSSEs) for observing system design - 36 is described within the context of OAE research.
-Criteria for model validation and - 37 intercomparison studies are presented.
-The article concludes with a summary of - 38 recommendations and potential pitfalls to be avoided.
+- 15 Abstract.
+The deliberate increase of ocean alkalinity (referred to as Ocean Alkalinity Enhancement or OAE) has been proposed as a method for removing CO2 from the atmosphere.
+Before OAE can be implemented safely, efficiently, and at scale several research questions have to be addressed including: 1) which alkaline feedstocks are best suited and in what doses can they be added safely, 2) how can net carbon uptake be measured and verified, and 3) what are the potential ecosystem impacts.
+These research questions cannot be addressed by direct observation alone but will require skillful and fit-for-purpose models.
+This - 20 chapter provides an overview of the most relevant modeling tools, including turbulence-, regional- and global-scale biogeochemical models, and techniques including approaches for model validation, data assimilation, and uncertainty estimation.
+Typical biogeochemical model assumptions and their limitations are discussed in the context of OAE research, which leads to an identification of further development needs to make models more applicable to OAE research questions.
+A description of typical steps in model validation is followed by proposed minimum criteria for what constitutes a model that is - 25 fit for its intended purpose.
+After providing an overview of approaches for sound integration of models and observations via data assimilation, the application of Observing System Simulation Experiments (OSSEs) for observing system design is described within the context of OAE research.
+Criteria for model validation and intercomparison studies are presented.
+The article concludes with a summary of recommendations and potential pitfalls to be avoided.